lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

   - `nats-jetstream`
   - `nats-core`

 - `messageType`: The EdgeX message model type.

-If connected to the topic of EdgeX application service, the message model is an "event".
+  - `event`:  If connected to the topic of EdgeX application service, the message model is an "event".
+The message will be decoded as a `dtos.Event` type.
-  Otherwise, if connected to the topic of EdgeX message bus directly to receive the message from device service or core data, the message is a "request".
-There are two available types of messageType property:

-  - `event`: The message will be decoded as a `dtos.Event` type.
 This is the default.
-  - `request`: The message will be decoded as a `requests.AddEventRequest` type.
+  - `request`: If connected to the topic of EdgeX message bus directly to receive the message from device service or core data, the message is a "request".
+The message will be decoded as a `requests.AddEventRequest` type.

 ### Optional Configuration (Specifically for MQTT)